Open air, clean space, surrounded by nature —

 Details on the reopening of our hospitality program at Benjamin Bridge:

-- We began our reopening in stages to allow our hospitality team to double-check and adapt our daily safety procedures.
+- We began our reopening in stages in early June to allow our hospitality team to proof and adapt our daily safety procedures.

-- Throughout our hospitality programs, we encourage and monitor physical distancing, hand washing and sanitizing, mask use, acrylic shields at the checkout, and ultra-high-frequency sanitization of surfaces and spaces.
+- Throughout our hospitality programs, we monitor physical distancing and encourage mask use, hand washing and sanitizing, acrylic shields at the checkout, and ultra-high-frequency sanitization of surfaces and spaces.

-- Our wine shop is now open everyday, from 10:00 a.m. until 6:00 p.m.
-Here you can safely visit the winery to purchase bottles and cans of wine, glasses, apparel, and other merchandise.
+- Our wine shop – you can safely visit the winery to purchase bottles and cans of wine, glasses, apparel, and other merchandise.

-- Our beloved tastings and tours have been reinstated by appointment only, seven days a week with limited availability.
+- Our tastings – by appointment only, seven days a week with limited availability.
 These can be booked over the phone, or on our website.
 We have special safety procedures for this part of our program and limit the number of guests, always adapting to the NSHA requirements and recommendations.

 In the spirit of working together, we ask our highly cherished guests to the winery to follow these guidelines:

-- We encourage our guests to wear a mask when moving through our spaces, until settled in, after which time you can remove for your comfort.
+- We strongly encourage our guests to wear a mask when moving through our spaces, until settled in, after which time you can remove for your comfort.
 Our team will be wearing masks or shields during service.
+As per NSHA requirements, masks are mandatory in our indoor spaces.
+While encourage our guests to bring their own, we will provide a complimentary disposable non-medical mask upon arrival if needed.

 - Seating for by-the-glass service and tasting appointments will be mostly outdoors where you can enjoy the beautiful Gaspereau Valley vista.
 We ask that you plan accordingly and will do our very best to ensure your comfort.
 We will have limited space indoors on foul weather days, but not guaranteed.